pkutaj/pkutaj.github.io/_posts/2020-02-22-PS-self-signed-cert.md

 ---
 layout: post
-title: PS > Self-Signed Certificate
+title: PowerShell > Self-Signed Certificate
 ---
 ## the case
 the exercise is to have a working script that create self-signed certificate protected by a password, exported to the desktop